vermi/reddit-scraper/README.md

 This script allows the user to scrape up to 1024 posts, and associated comments, from the specified subreddit.

-The 'praw' module and valid reddit API credentials are required for the script to function correctly.
+The `praw` module and valid reddit API credentials are required for the script to function correctly.

 The subreddit name is required; all other command-line arguments are optional.